spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 1. If your target platform is `Cloud Foundry`, type `Cloud Connectors` to select the Spring Cloud Connector dependency.
 1. Click the **Generate Project** button.

-Now you should `unzip` the `usage-cost-processor-rabbit.zip` file and import the project into your favorite IDE.
+Now you should `unzip` the `usage-cost-processor-sample.zip` file and import the project into your favorite IDE.

 #### Business Logic

 Now we can create the code required for this application.
 To do so:

 1. Create the `UsageDetail` class in the `io.spring.dataflow.sample.usagecostprocessor`.
-Its contents resemble the contents of [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/usage-cost-processor/src/main/java/io/spring/dataflow/sample/UsageDetail.java).
+Its contents resemble the contents of [UsageDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-sample/usage-cost-processor/src/main/java/io/spring/dataflow/sample/usagecostprocessor/UsageDetail.java).
     The `UsageDetail` class contains `userId`, `data`, and `duration` properties
 1. Create the `UsageCostDetail` class in the `io.spring.dataflow.sample.usagecostprocessor` package.
-Its contents resemble the contents of [UsageCostDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-rabbitmq/usage-cost-processor/src/main/java/io/spring/dataflow/sample/UsageCostDetail.java).
+Its contents resemble the contents of [UsageCostDetail.java](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/stream-developer-guides/streams/standalone-stream-sample/usage-cost-processor/src/main/java/io/spring/dataflow/sample/usagecostprocessor/UsageCostDetail.java).
     The `UsageCostDetail` class contains `userId`, `callCost`, and `dataCost` properties.
 1. Create the `UsageCostProcessor` class in the `io.spring.dataflow.sample.usagecostprocessor` package, which receives the `UsageDetail` message, computes the call and data cost, and sends a `UsageCostDetail` message.
 The following listing shows the source code: